argoproj/argo-cd/docs/user-guide/private-repositories.md

 argocd repo add git@github.com:argoproj/argocd-example-apps.git --ssh-private-key-path ~/.ssh/id_rsa --insecure-ignore-host-key
 ```

+!!! warning "Don't use in production"
+    The `--insecure-ignore-host-key` should not be used in production as this is subject to man-in-the-middle attacks.

 !!! warning "This does not work for Kustomize remote bases or custom plugins"
-    This does not yet work for them.
     For Kustomize support, see [#827](https://github.com/argoproj/argo-cd/issues/827).

- You can add Git service hostname to the `/etc/ssh/ssh_known_hosts` in each Argo CD deployment and disables cert validation for Git SSL URLs.
-For more information see

-The flag disables certificate validation only for specified repository.

 (2) You can add the Git service's hostname to the `/etc/ssh/ssh_known_hosts` in each Argo CD deployment and disables cert validation for Git SSL URLs.
 For more information see
 [example](https://github.com/argoproj/argo-cd/tree/master/examples/known-hosts) which demonstrates how `/etc/ssh/ssh_known_hosts` can be customized.